openhab/openhab-addons/bundles/org.openhab.transform.jsonpath/README.md

 The JSONPath expression to be used has to be set in the `function` parameter.
 The parameter `sourceFormat` is optional and can be used to format the input value **before** the transformation, i.e. `%.3f`.
-If omitted the default is `%s`, so the input value will be put into the transformation without any format changes.
+If omitted, the default is `%s`, so the input value will be returned from the transformation without any format changes.

-Please note: This profile is a one-way transformation, i.e. only values from a device towards the item are changed, the other direction is left untouched.
+This profile is a one-way transformation; only values from a device toward the item are changed.

 ## Further Reading

 * An extended [introduction](https://www.w3schools.com/js/js_json_intro.asp) can be found at W3School.
-* As JsonPath transformation is based on [Jayway](https://github.com/json-path/JsonPath) using a [online validator](https://jsonpath.herokuapp.com/) which also uses Jaway will give most similar results.
+* As JsonPath transformation is based on [Jayway](https://github.com/json-path/JsonPath), using an [online validator](https://jsonpath.herokuapp.com/) which also uses Jayway will give the most similar results.